← All posts

 In team match, hiring managers with open headcount review your packet and talk with you about their team's work.
 Both sides are deciding on fit.
 This is a real stage with real failure modes.
 A candidate who treats these conversations as a victory lap, having already cleared the committee, can stall in team match because no manager felt a strong pull.
 The managers are evaluating whether you're genuinely interested in their problem space and whether your background fits their needs now.

 The way to influence this stage is to come in with a point of view about what you want to work on and why, while staying genuinely open.
 Managers respond to candidates who have done some thinking about where they'd add value, not candidates who will take anything.
+Team match conversations score much like a standard manager round, which Four-Leaf covers in what the hiring manager interview is really deciding.
 If you have a preference between, say, infrastructure and product work, having a real reason for it helps a manager see you on their team.

 Once a team match lands, the offer goes through senior leader review and a compensation committee.
 Leveling at Google is consequential and somewhat sticky, because your level sets your compensation band and shapes your trajectory for years.
 Public leveling and compensation data, like the figures aggregated on Levels.fyi, can help you understand the bands, though treat any single data point as a sample, not a promise.